Horusiath/pgrdt/README.md

 # pgrdt

-A bunch of utilities for building conflict free data types build as an extension written in Rust.
+A bunch of utilities for building conflict-free replicated data types build as an extension written in Rust.
 It's build on top of [pgx](https://github.com/zombodb/pgx).
 In order to build and run the extension, make sure that your Linux machine has postgres devel libraries in place:

 ```bash
 cargo install cargo-pgx